Nucor (NYSE:NUE) Updates Q2 2021 Earnings Guidance

-Nucor (NYSE:NUE) updated its second quarter 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $4.600-4.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.520.
+Nucor (NYSE:NUE) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $4.600-$4.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.520.
 The company issued revenue guidance of -.

-A number of analysts have recently commented on the stock.
-BMO Capital Markets boosted their price objective on shares of Nucor from $86.00 to $110.00 and gave the stock a market perform rating in a research report on Friday, May 14th.
-Zacks Investment Research raised shares of Nucor from a hold rating to a strong-buy rating and set a $76.00 price objective on the stock in a research report on Wednesday, March 10th.
-Argus raised shares of Nucor from a hold rating to a buy rating and set a $85.00 price objective on the stock in a research report on Friday, March 19th.
-JPMorgan Chase & Co. initiated coverage on shares of Nucor in a research report on Wednesday, June 16th.
-They issued a neutral rating and a $114.00 price objective on the stock.
-Finally, Bank of America upgraded shares of Nucor from an underperform rating to a neutral rating and boosted their target price for the stock from $56.00 to $80.00 in a report on Tuesday, April 20th.
-Seven research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the stock.
-The company currently has an average rating of Hold and a consensus target price of $75.42.
+Nucor (NYSE:NUE) last released its earnings results on Thursday, April 22nd.
+The basic materials company reported $3.10 earnings per share for the quarter, missing the consensus estimate of $3.14 by ($0.04).
+Nucor had a return on equity of 14.90% and a net margin of 7.63%.
+The business had revenue of $7.02 billion for the quarter, compared to the consensus estimate of $7.39 billion.
+During the same quarter in the previous year, the company earned $0.99 earnings per share.
+The firm’s revenue for the quarter was up 24.8% on a year-over-year basis.
+Equities analysts anticipate that Nucor will post 14.86 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, August 11th.
-Shareholders of record on Wednesday, June 30th will be issued a $0.405 dividend.
-The ex-dividend date of this dividend is Tuesday, June 29th.
-This represents a $1.62 annualized dividend and a dividend yield of 1.66%.
-Nucor’s dividend payout ratio is currently 48.50%.
+Nucor announced that its board has authorized a share repurchase plan on Thursday, May 13th that authorizes the company to repurchase $3.00 billion in outstanding shares.
+This repurchase authorization authorizes the basic materials company to repurchase up to 9.4% of its stock through open market purchases.
+Stock repurchase plans are often an indication that the company’s management believes its stock is undervalued.

-Nucor declared that its board has approved a stock buyback plan on Thursday, May 13th that authorizes the company to repurchase $3.00 billion in outstanding shares.
-This repurchase authorization authorizes the basic materials company to purchase up to 9.4% of its stock through open market purchases.
-Stock repurchase plans are typically an indication that the company’s board of directors believes its shares are undervalued.
+A number of brokerages have weighed in on NUE.
+Morgan Stanley raised their target price on shares of Nucor from $95.00 to $101.00 and gave the company an equal weight rating in a research report on Monday, June 14th.
+BMO Capital Markets upped their target price on Nucor from $86.00 to $110.00 and gave the stock a market perform rating in a report on Friday, May 14th.
+The Goldman Sachs Group started coverage on shares of Nucor in a report on Friday, April 9th.
+They issued a buy rating and a $86.00 price objective for the company.
+Zacks Investment Research upgraded shares of Nucor from a hold rating to a strong-buy rating and set a $76.00 price target for the company in a research report on Wednesday, March 10th.
+Finally, Argus raised shares of Nucor from a hold rating to a buy rating and set a $85.00 price objective on the stock in a research note on Friday, March 19th.
+Seven analysts have rated the stock with a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the stock.
+Nucor currently has a consensus rating of Hold and an average price target of $75.42.

-In related news, EVP Raymond S. Napolitan, Jr. sold 5,000 shares of the company’s stock in a transaction dated Wednesday, April 28th.
-The shares were sold at an average price of $81.96, for a total value of $409,800.00.
-Following the transaction, the executive vice president now directly owns 136,814 shares in the company, valued at $11,213,275.44.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Leon J. Topalian sold 47,581 shares of the company’s stock in a transaction dated Friday, March 26th.
-The shares were sold at an average price of $77.18, for a total transaction of $3,672,301.58.
-Following the completion of the transaction, the chief executive officer now owns 159,361 shares in the company, valued at $12,299,481.98.
+In other Nucor news, CFO James D. Frias sold 34,324 shares of the firm’s stock in a transaction on Wednesday, April 28th.
+The shares were sold at an average price of $81.94, for a total value of $2,812,508.56.
+Following the completion of the sale, the chief financial officer now directly owns 357,830 shares in the company, valued at $29,320,590.20.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, EVP Raymond S. Napolitan, Jr. sold 5,000 shares of Nucor stock in a transaction on Wednesday, April 28th.
+The shares were sold at an average price of $81.96, for a total transaction of $409,800.00.
+Following the completion of the sale, the executive vice president now directly owns 136,814 shares of the company’s stock, valued at $11,213,275.44.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 224,478 shares of company stock worth $19,527,412.
-Corporate insiders own 0.71% of the company’s stock.
+Insiders sold a total of 176,897 shares of company stock worth $15,855,110 over the last three months.
+0.71% of the stock is owned by company insiders.

 About Nucor